pioner92/react-native-img-buffer-save/README.md

 # react-native-img-buffer-save

-A fast and lightweight React Native library built with JSI that allows you to save images directly to the device's gallery.
-Supports saving images from `Uint8Array` or `ArrayBuffer` buffers.
+A fast and lightweight React Native library built with **JSI** that allows you to **save images directly to the device's gallery**.
+- Supports saving images from `Uint8Array` or `ArrayBuffer` buffers.

 ## Installation